 Currently, important anchor tenants like Cold Storage and the Guardian have been secured.
 Other tenants like the Projector (movie theatre) have also given the green light, which is pretty awesome.
 While having a good retail mix or focus is always important, I think most retailers can recognise the pull of Holland Village, so this should not be too much of an issue.

 Let’s move on to the residential side of things.
-One Holland Village Residences has three different brackets – Sereen, Leven, and Quincy Private Residences – no prizes for guessing which of the three is the most exclusive.
+One Holland Village condo has three different brackets – Sereen, Leven, and Quincy Private Residences – no prizes for guessing which of the three is the most exclusive.
+That’s right – if you want the luxury of concierge services and private lift access, the 27 three and four-unit luxury apartments at the top of the Quincy Private Residences are the way to go.
+In addition, there are 225 serviced residences on the first through nineteenth floors.

 It’s interesting to note that despite there only being 296 units, the developers have taken the trouble to come up with three different concepts (similar to Parc Clematis).